-Suffice it to say, the balefully dangerous nature of frequent arena fighting (and the subsequent harsh lives inside the guarded barracks) took its toll on many a gladiator, not only on the physical level but also on the psychological level.
+Suffice it to say, the balefully dangerous nature of frequent arena fighting (and the subsequent harsh lives inside the guarded barracks) took its toll on many a Roman gladiator, not only on the physical level but also on the psychological level.
 As a result, there were occasional incidences of suicide within their ranks, so much so – that even special guards kept vigilance to prevent such self-destructive activities that could potentially hamper the business of the lanista.

 To that end, there was one incident of a Germanic gladiator self-choking on a sponge material.
-Another grisly scenario involved the apparent mass-suicide of 29 Frankish prisoners, who had strangled each other while the last man standing smashed his head – before they could make their bloody debut inside the arena.
+Another grisly scenario involved the apparent mass suicide of 29 Frankish prisoners, who had strangled each other while the last man standing smashed his head – before they could make their bloody debut inside the arena.

-Safety Measures Backed by Precise Diets –
+Safety Measures Backed by Precise Diets

 As for those gladiators who continued to live, fight and emerge victoriously, had better chances of making a name for themselves in the affluent Roman circuits.
-Interestingly, such candidates were also taken care of by a specialized staff of the gladiatorial schools, thus mirroring our modern-day treatment of athletes and famous sportspeople.
+Interestingly, such candidates were also taken care of by a specialized staff of the famous gladiator schools, thus mirroring our modern-day treatment of athletes and famous sportspeople.

-Ostentatious Armor and Bending of Rules –
+Ostentatious Armor and Bending of Rules

 While most armor systems were adopted by the different gladiatorial classes for their intrinsic practicality, there were also ornamental armor pieces that were only flaunted by the gladiators for their dramatic effect in crowd-packed venues.
 In fact, many of the armor sets donned by the gladiators evoked the imagery of Roman ‘enemies’.

 Such stereotypical representations (like the British type, Samnite type, and Thracian type) added to the theatrical flair inside the arena where ordinary Romans could cheer and jeer at their favored factions.
-Later developments also incorporated various thematic styles with mythological and fantastical motifs – like the retiarius armed with his net and trident (like a stylized fisherman), who was often pitted against the murmillo with his ostentatious helmet and half-man half-fish attire.
+Later developments also incorporated various thematic styles with mythological and fantastical motifs – like the retiarius armed with his net and trident (like a stylized fisherman), who was often pitted against the murmillo with his ostentatious helmet (with a fish-shaped crest) and half-man half-fish attire.

-Unfortunately, the status of most gladiators was so low that they didn’t even have a say when it came to significant changing of rules in the grand contest events.
+Unfortunately, the status of most gladiators fighting in the arena was so low that they didn’t even have a say when it came to significant changing of rules in the grand contest events.
 These decisions and thematic alterations were usually made by the editor before the commencement of the gladiatorial match.

-A Theater of Blood Lust, as Opposed to Chaotic Fighting –
+A Theater of Blood Lust, as Opposed to Chaotic Fighting

 As we can gather from the thematic presentation of the different types of gladiators, the ambit of gladiatorial fights inside the arena did take a theatrical route, as opposed to practical combat.
-Some of us can visualize such gaudy yet bloody affairs from the scenes of the movie Gladiator (a fictional scope which otherwise was unhistorical in many respects).
+Some of us can visualize such gaudy yet bloody affairs from the scenes of the movie Gladiator (a fictional scope that otherwise was unhistorical in many respects).